 Students who do not demonstrate proficiency in a foreign language or who have had no previous language study are strongly urged to begin a foreign language 101-102 sequence in the fall semester of their first year.
 Students who successfully complete the first course in a foreign language (101) in the fall must enroll for the second course in that language (102) in the spring.
 Students who place out of 101 and do not take 102 in the first year will be asked to retake the proficiency exam, demonstrating their 102 readiness.
 Thus, students who place out of 101 are encouraged to take 102 as soon as possible.
-International students whose formal primary and/or secondary school education in their home country was conducted in a language other than English may use their demonstrated proficiency in English as a second language in order to satisfy Lyon's foreign language requirement.
+International students whose formal primary and/or secondary school education in their home country was conducted in a language in order to satisfy Lyon's foreign language requirement.
 English-speaking students who wish to fulfill Lyon's foreign language requirement by demonstrating proficiency in a second language not taught at Lyon bear the burden of providing proof of their reading, writing, speaking and listening proficiencies in that language to the satisfaction of Lyon's foreign language faculty.
 This may be done by means of a letter from a qualified post-secondary instructor certifying the student's level of proficiency in that language.